Family Owned & Operated Since 2002

 Good restoration companies, like Water Out, understand the longer you let the smoke and soot sit, the harder it will be to fix the damage that's been done.

-An estimator will take a walk through your home and see the damage, and create a plan of action.
+An estimator will take a walk through your home, see the damage, and create a plan of action.
 This estimator will likely also be able to work with your insurance adjuster or insurance company during the loss.
 Once an inspection is complete, our certified fire damage restoration technicians will start the damage restoration process.
 This could include removing the carpet or other porous materials, scrubbing down walls with special solutions that will remove the soot and the odor, and wiping every single surface over and over until it's clean.
-It could also mean doing things like removing cabinets from the wall to clean behind them, or removing charred beams saturated with smoke and soot.
+It could also mean doing things like removing cabinets from the wall to clean behind them or removing charred beams saturated with smoke and soot.

 There are a number of innovations restoration companies can use to address smoke damage.
 If not properly removed, the smoke smell can reappear during a change in the weather, the presence of moisture, or other environmental changes.
-That's why it's important to have an experienced team making sure not only that your home is clean and the visible damage removed, but also that the smell is removed as well.
+That's why it's important to have an experienced team making sure not only that your home is clean and the visible damage removed but also that the smell is removed as well.

 Our promise to you in a fire, or any property disaster, is this: